-Source: LEP 2013

-- (i) any adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and - (ii) any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna, and - (iii) any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and - (iv) any adverse impact on the habitat elements providing connectivity on the land, and - (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development."
+(i) any adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and

+(ii) any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna. and

+(iii) any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and

+(iv) any adverse impact on the habitat elements providing connectivity on the land, and

+(b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development."

 The proposed works are generally located away from biodiversity areas in Figure 10 above.
-As the location of the proposed synthetic field is currently used for public recreation, the continued use of the subject field for this purpose is not anticipated to have any adverse impact on biodiversity at the site.
+As the location of the proposed half sized synthetic field and amenities building is currently used for public recreation, the continued use of the subject field for this purpose is not anticipated to have any adverse impact on the biodiversity at the site.

-Having regard to Clause 65(3) of the Infrastructure SEPP, referenced within this report, whilst the proposed works do not require development consent, the proposal is considered to be consistent with the objectives of the clause, and is not considered to result in impact to flora, fauna, biodiversity or other environmental impacts contained within the matters in Clause 6.3(4) of the LEP 2013.
+Having regard to Clause 65(3) of the Infrastructure SEPP, whilst the proposed works do not require development consent, the proposal is considered to be consistent with the objectives of the clause, and is not considered to result in any adverse impacts to flora, fauna, biodiversity or other environmental impacts contained within the matters in Clause 6.3(4) of the LEP 2013.